Luke-Wolf/Decker/README.md

 # Decker
-A Mod Manager written in Rust Primarily Targeting Linux
+A Mod Manager Written in Rust Primarily Targeting Linux